-Expanded Proposal - Creation of Centralized Performing Arts Box Office in the renovated Burbank Auditorium and Black Box/Studio Theatre:
+Expanded Proposal - Creation of Centralized Performing Arts Box Office in the renovated Burbank Auditorium and Studio Theatre:

-With the remodel of Burbank Auditorium and addition of the Black Box/Studio Theatre, the college has an opportunity to create a centralized District Events Box Office.
+With the remodel of Burbank Auditorium and addition of the Studio Theatre, the college has an opportunity to create a centralized District Events Box Office.
 The Box Office could potentially take on the ticket sales for all non-athletic events for the district.
-If this were to occur, the Box Office Manager position would have to be increased to a 100% position, The need for a much more centralized box office for the district has been discussed by many in the district and community for years.
+If this were to occur, the Box Office Manager position would have to be increased to a 100% position, the need for a much more centralized box office for the district has been discussed by many in the district and community for years.
+The remodeled Burbank Box Office is large, with two sales window, one Will Call window, and two work desks.
+The time is ripe for this position.